 What is a STAR Smog Check?
-How do I find a STAR station?

 What is the difference with a regular smog station and a STAR smog station?